 Uninsulated attics in valley homes should be insulated with an R-value – a measure of the material’s ability to resist heat transfers – between R30 and R60.
 Attics with existing insulation should meet a value between R25 to R38.

 Banker Insulation is a full service insulation contractor with 18 valley locations to help Arizonans improve their residential or commercial property’s energy efficiency.
-Our company also has locations in Nevada, New Mexico, and Washington.
+Our company also has locations in New Mexico

 Banker Insulation has been installing fiberglass insulation and other types of materials since 1977.
 Additional services include sound attenuation and energy audits.
 Schedule an appointment today by contacting one of our offices.

 This blog has been updated from a 2018 post.